Glycemic Index of Oregano

 What is the glycemic index of Oregano?

-Oregano has a glycemic index (GI) of 5, which is classified as low GI.
-As a low GI food, Oregano provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Oregano has a glycemic index of 5, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Oregano?